orinverse/orin/doc/descriptors.md

 ### Compatibility with old wallets

-In order to easily represent the sets of scripts currently supported by existing Dash Core wallets, a convenience function `combo` is provided, which takes as input a public key, and describes a set of P2PK and P2PKH scripts for that key.
+In order to easily represent the sets of scripts currently supported by existing Orin Core wallets, a convenience function `combo` is provided, which takes as input a public key, and describes a set of P2PK and P2PKH scripts for that key.